 Why Sensitivity Occurs After Dental Fillings

 Dental fillings involve removing decayed tooth structure and replacing it with restorative material, a process that inevitably disturbs the tooth’s natural environment.
-The drilling and preparation required to remove tooth decay generates heat, vibration, and pressure that can temporarily irritate the dental pulp of the soft tissue inside your tooth containing nerves and blood vessels.
+The drilling and preparation required to remove tooth decay generates heat, vibration, and pressure that can temporarily irritate the dental pulp: the soft tissue inside your tooth containing nerves and blood vessels.
 This irritation causes the nerve to become hyperactive, responding more intensely to stimuli like temperature changes and pressure.

 The Role of Filling Depth in Sensitivity